Visual Odometry with Neuromorphic Resonator Networks: Methods

 The readout of the resonator is done as follows: First, the state is decoded using the decoding matrix.
 This corresponds to calculating the inner product similarity of the resonator state with the codebook vectors at each location of interest.
 To get the best locations, one could take the index with the largest similarity value.
 This, however, discards much of the information contained in the similarity distribution (see Fig.~\ref{fig:results_shapes_rotation}A and Fig.~\ref{fig:results_fusion} for plots of this unprocessed state readout).
-Therefore the output of the network is calculated as a population vector of the state readout (similar to \cite{renner_2019}).
+Therefore, the output of the network is calculated as a population vector of the state readout (similar to \cite{renner_2019}).
 The population vector is the similarity-weighted average of the indices (see Eq.~\ref{eq:popvec}).
 It allows sub-pixel (sub-index) resolution compared to simply taking the index of the largest value.
 To avoid the influence of outliers, only the five neighboring indices on both sides of the index with the largest value were used for the population vector decoding.
-I.e., first, the highest peak in the readout is selected, then the neighborhood around the peak is used to determine the exact estimate.
-For instance, for the horizontal (h) state, the network output is calculated as follows:
+I.e., first, the highest peak in the readout is selected, and then the neighborhood around the peak is used to determine the exact estimate.

+For instance, for the horizontal displacement (h) state, the network output ($h_{out}$, and analogously $v_{out}$ and $r_{out}$) is calculated as follows: